Voilett-Roze/asus/Adaptive-QoS-Optimization.md

 ### Configuration

 There are limitations in the stock Adaptive QoS provided by Asus, which has led to FreshJR creating his modification script.
-For installation and configuration, use [AMTM](RMerl/asuswrt-merlin.ng/wiki/AMTM) and select the FreshJRQoS script.
+For installation and configuration of FreshJRQoS, use [AMTM](/RMerl/asuswrt-merlin.ng/wiki/AMTM) and select the FreshJRQoS script.

 One aspect of QoS configuration is which queueing discipline to use.
-For more information on this, see [QoS Queue Disciplines](RMerl/asuswrt-merlin.ng/wiki/QoS-Queue-Disciplines)
+For more information on queueing, see [QoS Queue Disciplines](/RMerl/asuswrt-merlin.ng/wiki/QoS-Queue-Disciplines).

-In general, you want to use the following:
+In general, you want to use the following settings:
+* FreshJRQoS script
 * no device priorities
 * Adaptive QoS
 * Manual bandwidth setting set to 85-95% of your actual speeds from a bandwidth test without QoS enabled
 * fq_codel queue discipline

+### When NOT to use Adaptive QoS

+If you have a very fast connection, e.g. gigabit, you will struggle to find a router powerful enough to provide Adaptive QoS at that speed.
+You may want to consider simple bandwidth allocation to specific devices to reduce traffic congestion in your local network.

 ### Known Issues with Adaptive QoS